See & do

 Lithuanian nature is our greatest treasure.
 With its spectrum of shades of green, the freshness of its clean water, and its captivating landscapes, it seems as if the gifts of Lithuania’s nature are inexhaustible for its people and visitors.
 Enjoy them, while protecting and nurturing Lithuania’s greatest treasure.

-We do everything with sincerity.
+We love both active and passive leisure and we do everything with sincerity.
 Whether it’s on bustling city streets or at a festival in the woods, on a hike through the wetlands or on a race track, in the basket of a hot air balloon or under the sails of a boat, at the seaside or in a tiny village, according to tradition or something completely new, we dive into it head first, racing, competing, and sometimes trying to prove to ourselves and others just how strong we actually are.
-Join us – there’s a lot of things to do in Lithuania!
+Join us!
+Entertainment in Lithuania is waiting for you – there’s a lot of things to do here!